I’m a post doc in Economics at CREST in Paris (ENSAE / IP) and at ETH Zurich (KOF Institute).

-I obtained my PhD from the University of Lausanne under supervision of Rafael Lalive and Michael Siegenthaler.
-I visited the LSE (CEP), on the invitation of Alan Manning and ETH Zurich (KOF Swiss Economic Institute) invited by Michael Siegenthaler
+I obtained my PhD from the University of Lausanne, supervised by Rafael Lalive and Michael Siegenthaler.
+During my PhD, I visited the LSE at the invitation of Alan Manning.

 Research